 - The student must complete the course work and the required number of credits.

 - The student must pay all required fees and satisfy all financial obligations to the College.

 - Earn at least 25 percent of the total credit hours of his/her curriculum at Northeastern Technical College.

 - The student must complete the graduation packet and return it to the Office of Student Services.
 A late fee is charged for students who apply after the announced deadline Certificates must be applied for; no fee is charged.

 A student wishing to withdraw from the college or a course should first contact the faculty advisor to review the situation and/or to inform the advisor.
 The student should complete a Change of Schedule form which must be signed by the advisor and returned to the Office of Student Services.
 Following this procedure will protect the student's privileges of re-admission, the assignment of representative grades, and the transfer of credits.
 Any student who discontinues his or her work without formal withdrawal does so at the risk of having registration privileges withdrawn.
 It is also the student's responsibility to follow this procedure in order to be eligible for designated refunds and financial aid.

 Note: Pell grants require 60 percent attendance of the semester.

 Withdrawal Period: The withdrawal period shall be that period during which a student, with the permission of the faculty advisor, may withdraw from courses without academic penalty.

 A student withdrawing from a course up to midterm will be assigned a "W".
 A grade of "W" will be assigned after midterm only if the student has instructor-documented satisfactory progress.
-A grade of "WF" will be assigned for a student withdrawal after midterm when the student is not passing the course.
-A grade of "F" will be assigned for excessive absences without withdrawal.
+A grade of "WF" may be assigned for a student withdrawal after midterm when the student is not passing the course.
+A grade of "F" may be assigned for excessive absences without withdrawal.

 Students should note on the semester calendar the last date to withdraw.
 After this date, students may not withdraw from class.